eukreign/tui/README.md

 # Text-based User Interfaces

-TUI is a collection of components for building text-based user interfaces.
-It is built on top of the low level [console](https://github.com/DirectMyFile/console.dart) library.
+TUI is a framework for building text-based user interfaces.